-The Nintendo Switch Lite functions differently than the standard Nintendo Switch – specifically, in that you cannot actually “switch” the console between handheld mode and docked mode.
+The Nintendo Switch Lite functions differently than the standard Nintendo Switch.
+Specifically, you cannot actually switch the console between handheld mode and docked mode.
 Part of the reason for this is that the controls on the Switch Lite are not detachable from the system itself.
-However, this design choice does not mean the Joy-Con controllers are completely incompatible with the Switch Lite.
-In fact, with the right accessories and a few tips, you can play with the Switch Lite in tabletop mode and control it via the Joy-Con controllers.
+This gives the Switch Lite a lower price and allows for much more portability.
+However, this design choice does not mean Joy-Con controllers are completely incompatible with the Switch Lite.
+In fact, with the right accessories and a few tips, you can play with the Switch Lite in tabletop mode and control it via Joy-Con controllers.
 Here’s how to use Joy-Con controllers on the Nintendo Switch Lite.

 How to connect Joy-Cons to the Nintendo Switch Lite

 1. Get Joy-Con controllers

 They come in packs of one or two with Joy-Con straps for horizontal play.
 We recommend getting the two-pack as this will let you play all Switch games with the Joy-Cons since some do not support single Joy-Con play.

 If you plan on playing with other people in games like Mario Kart 8 Deluxe, then you should pick up a second pack of Joy-Con controllers.

 2. Pick up a charging station